Homemade Wonton Cooking Time: The Ultimate Guide

 Reheating wontons is simple.
 You can either steam them for a few minutes or reheat them in a frying pan with a little bit of oil.
 If you're reheating them from frozen, make sure they're completely thawed before you cook them.
 You can also reheat them in the microwave, but this may result in a slightly softer texture.

-(Part 7) Wonton Variations: Exploring the World of Flavors
+(Part 7) wonton variations: Exploring the World of Flavors

 Wontons are incredibly versatile.
 You can change up the filling, the wrapper, and the cooking method to create endless variations.
 Here are some ideas to get your creative juices flowing.